 After another less-than-pleasant overnight train, we arrive around seven in the morning at the city of Amritsar, in Punjab province.
 Walking through the city early in the morning, pre-traffic, we are accompanied mostly by a few random people, stray dogs, and burning piles of the previous days garbage on the side of the road.

 With few auto-rickshaws (therefore lack of competition) around so early in the morning, we decide to walk the whole way, just a few kilometers, rather than settle for their inflated and hardly budging prices.

 Starving, we come across a restaurant at a big intersection and stop in for a bite.
 Ordering the ‘Special Amritsari Kulcha’, and some coffee.
 One of the best meals of the trip comes to our table in only a few minutes.
-Essentially a pizza dough, stuffed with onions and spices and baked until crisp.
+It’s essentially a pizza dough, stuffed with onions and spices and baked until crisp.
 Spicy chickpea and spinach curry, curd (yogurt), and a really fresh salsa-like third dip accompany it.

 Within the first day, we already find the amazing difference in the attitudes of the Punjabi people.
 Whether it’s that the majority of population is Sikh, or just the area in general, but so far the most friendly people we’ve met.
 At one point while looking for the bus station, a rickshaw driver gave us directions, for free(!) even after we declined his offer to drive us.
-Unheard of thus far in the trip.
+This is unheard of thus far in the trip.

-Though it was sad to leave, time limits exist, so after an incredible week, we hop on another set of busses towards our next destination.
+Though it was sad to leave, time limits exist, so after an incredible week, we hop on another set of buses towards our next destination.
 Though choosing to do so on the country’s biggest festival of the year makes things interesting.